neph1/blender-stable-diffusion-render/README.md

 4. Set up a viewer node and render depth.
 Save result

-5. Set active camera as view
+5. Set active camera as view (Important to get correct projection)

 6. Select object and hit "Render" in the "Stable Diffusion Render" panel in the "Render" tab